-Many of the drugs in current use were discovered by experiments conducted in animals and humans.
+Many of the drugs Overview of Drugs A drug is defined by U.S. law as any substance (other than a food or device) intended for use in the diagnosis, cure, relief, treatment, or prevention of disease or intended to affect the structure... read more in current use were discovered by experiments conducted in animals and humans.
 However, many drugs are now being designed with the specific disorder in view.
 Abnormal biochemical and cellular changes caused by disease are identified, and then compounds that may specifically prevent or correct these abnormalities (by interacting with specific sites in the body) can be designed.
-When a new compound shows promise, its structure is usually modified many times to optimize its ability to target the intended site (selectivity—see Site Selectivity), remain attached to the site (affinity—see Drug Action : Affinity and Intrinsic Activity), and optimize its strength (potency), efficacy, effectiveness (see Drug Action : Potency, Efficacy, and Effectiveness), and safety (side effects—see Drug Effectiveness and Safety).
-Other factors, such as whether the compound is absorbed through the intestinal wall and whether it is stable in body tissues and fluids, are also considered.
-These factors involve what the body does to the drug (drug kinetics—see see Introduction to Administration and Kinetics of Drugs) and what the drug does to the body (drug dynamics—see see Definition of Drug Dynamics).
+When a new compound shows promise, its structure is usually modified many times to

 During drug development, standard or average doses are determined.
 However, people respond to drugs differently.
-Many factors, including age (see Aging and Drugs), weight, genetic make-up, and the presence of other disorders, affect drug response (see Overview of Response to Drugs).
+Many factors, including age (see Aging and Drugs Aging and Medications Medications, the most common medical intervention, are an important part of medical care for older people.
+Without medications, many older people would function less well or die at an earlier... read more ), weight, genetic makeup, and the presence of other disorders, affect drug response (see Overview of Response to Drugs Overview of Response to Drugs Everyone responds to drugs differently.
+The way a person responds to a drug is affected by many factors, including Genetic makeup Age Body size Use of other drugs and dietary supplements (such... read more ).
 These factors must be considered when doctors determine the dose for a particular person.

 After a drug that may be useful in treating a disorder is identified or designed, it is studied in laboratory animals (a phase called early development).
 Early development gathers information about how the drug works, how effectively it works, and what toxic effects it produces, including possible effects on reproductive capacity and the health of offspring.
-Many drugs are rejected at this stage because they are shown to be too toxic or not effective.
+Many drugs are rejected at this stage because they are shown to be not effective or too toxic.

 Phase 1 evaluates the drug's safety and toxicity in people.
-Different amounts of the drug are given to a small number of healthy, young, usually male people to determine the dose at which toxicity first appears.
+Different amounts of the drug are given to a small number of healthy young people to determine the dose at which toxicity first appears.

 Phase 2 evaluates what effect the drug has on the target disorder and what the right dose might be.
 Different amounts of the drug are given to up to about 100 people who have the target disorder to see whether there is any benefit.
 Just because a drug is effective in animals in early development does not mean it is effective in people.